Browse by musical

 [ELIZA HAMILTON]

-When he was 10, his father split
+When he was ten, his father split

 Full of it, debt-ridden

-Two years later, see Alex and his mother, bedridden
+Two years later, see Alex and his mother, bed-ridden

 Half-dead, sittin' in their own sick, the scent thick